 It gets me outdoors, and only 30 minutes a day makes a big difference in my health and mental outlook.
 But you can really do any physical activity that you enjoy.
 The secret is doing it consistently throughout the week.

 While walking at any time is great, taking the time to do it for just 10 minutes after a meal – rather than “bundling” all your walking into one longer walk – also has many benefits when it comes to helping you manage your glucose levels.
 Yes, the timing matters!

-Blood glucose levels were much lower when study participants walked for just 10 minutes after each meal, vs. walking 30-minutes on a single daily occasion.
-So, if you have trouble remembering to walk, try setting an alarm on your phone or find a walking buddy.
+Blood glucose levels were much lower when study participants walked for just 10 minutes after each meal vs. walking 30-minutes on a single daily occasion.
+So, if you have trouble remembering to walk, try setting an alarm on your phone.

 Another activity you may also want to consider adding to your routine is yoga.
 There is a wealth of credible evidence to suggest that yoga may prevent the development of diabetes in high risk individuals.